USS Thrasher (AMS-203): Decommissioning – Reserve ship

 The minesweeper continued assignments off the west coast until she was decommissioned on 1 August 1961.
 Placed in service as a reserve training ship for the 12th Naval District, she operated in that capacity for the next 14 years, conducting weekend training cruises and occasional fortnight refresher training cruises for her selected reserve crew.
 During that time, she visited various California and Mexican ports.
 In the summers of 1966 and 1967, she joined Ruff and Cormorant to form naval reserve Mine Division 13 for exercises, including a month of operations in 1967, off the coasts of Washington and Canada.
 That same year, Thrasher increased her number of reserve crews from one to two and stepped up her training activities correspondingly.
 In 1973, she made another summer cruise to northern ports, calling at ports in Oregon, Washington, and British Columbia.

 Inactivation

 In March 1975, she made her last reserve training cruise, conducting minesweeping exercises in Monterey Bay before returning to San Francisco.
 Towed to the inactive ship facility at Mare Island on 1 May 1975, she was inactivated and her name struck from the Navy list on 1 July.

 Transfer to Singapore

-On 1 December 1975, she was sold to the Republic of Singapore, rename Mercury (M-102).
+On 1 December 1975, she was sold to the Republic of Singapore, renamed Mercury (M-102).
 Until 31 March 1993, when she was decommissioned, she served in the Republic of Singapore Navy.
 She was discarded in 1995.